jidongbsu/cs333/labs/sessions/README.md

 this shows that the attack is successful: alice doesn't know bob's password, but she now still can see bob's bank account balance.

+### Randomize session id

+8. press ctrl-c to stop the web server - which we started in step 3. and run the secure version of the server, which produces randomized session id(s).

+9. repeat step 6 and 7 and see if the attack still works, it shouldn't.

 ### Lesson we learn

-The lesson we learn from this lab is when designing cookies, we should avoid using the username as a cookie, or at least, it should not be stored in a plaintext format; as cookies can be changed from the client side, and the client could be a malicious actor.
+The lesson we learn from this lab is when implementing session id(s), we should avoid using predictable numbers, rather they should be randomized and not predictable;

 ### References